kdraba/polymer-introduction/README.md

 ## Current Step

+### Getting date-tick and date-relative to work again

+In order to get our `date-tick` and `date-relative` binding to work again, we have to do two more things.

+First: when we defiend our `date-relative` element earlier in [app/elements/date-relative/date-relative.html](./app/elements/date-relative/date-relative.html), we made the `lastUpdate` property read only in order to ensure, that it is not changed through any binding.
+Now we want it to change through our set up binding, hence we need to remove that restriction.

+Second: bindings are updated based on events.
+The `date-tick` element defined in [app/elements/date-relative/date-tick.html](./app/elements/date-relative/date-tick.html) is changing the value of its `lastUpdate` property, but it also needs to fire an event for other elements to update their values based on that change.
+To enable that event we need to set the property to `notify: true`.

+Now have a look at our [app](http://localhost:5000/).
+Everything should be working now.
+So lets proceed to the next commit.

+## Previous Steps

 ### Making date-tick and date-relative independent of each other

 If we are going to pull the `date-tick` element out of the `date-relative` element we need a way for the `date-relative` element to be notified when the `date-tick` interval changes.
 We could use the `tick` event we set up earlier, but as we have a one to many relationship and can only define a single handler declaratively on the `date-tick` element, we use an easier way: data binding.